michaelshawnlockwood/michaelshawnlockwood.github.io/about.md

 ---
-layout: page   # minima has 'home' and 'page'
+layout: home   # minima has 'home' and 'page'
 title: About
 ---
 {% include home.html %}